OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/enterprise-architect.md

 ## Accessing Enterprise Architect through Windows Remote Desktop

-* If the user has installed Enterprise Architect on a different machine that requires a Windows Remote Desktop connection to access, then Enterprise Architect instance will not be able to connect with \{{ spaceName \}} server when the Remote Desktop session expires.
+* If the user has installed Enterprise Architect on a different machine that requires a Windows Remote Desktop connection to access, then Enterprise Architect instance will not be able to connect with <code class="expression">space.vars.SITENAME</code> server when the Remote Desktop session expires.
 This occurs as disconnecting the Windows Remote Desktop connection will terminate the logged in user's session.
 Enterprise Architect requires an active logged on user.
 * If the user has such a scenario, then it is strongly recommended that he/she uses an alternative software for Windows Remote Desktop to connect to the machine where Enterprise Architect is installed, and does not require Windows authentication to log in to a remote machine.

 # System Configuration